Mintbase/Grants-Program/applications/mobile_dapp_connection.md

 This will enable Mobile developers to start using Tesseract without any additional tools switching.
 Just adding a couple of lines of code for initialization.

-Simultaneously, we are going to deal with the wallet side by either providing a reference wallet implementation or by integrating with the existing Polkadot wallets (TBD).
+Simultaneously, we are going to deal with the wallet side by either providing a reference wallet implementation or by integrating with the existing Mintbase wallets (TBD).

 ## Conclusion